 A third source of discontinuity is associated with boundary conditions.
 In their present form, atmospheric reanalyses are dependent on supplied boundary conditions, including sea ice and sea surface temperatures, aerosols, and trace gas constituents.
 Regional reanalyses also rely on global reanalyses for lateral boundary conditions.
-For sea ice and sea surface temperatures, fields are often produced by systems not directly related to an atmospheric reanalysis.
+For sea ice and sea surface temperatures. fields are often produced by systems not directly related to an atmospheric reanalysis.
 But, as with atmospheric reanalyses, they are produced in the context of their own system limitations, including observational scarcity, instrument uncertainty, and observing system discontinuities.
 While the problem gives an appearance of tractability, the requirements for reanalysis boundary condition data sets are severe and not always completely attained.
 They must span the entire length of the reanalysis, be homogeneous, and be consistent with complementary boundary data.
 For example, it is necessary for sea ice concentration to have consistency with sea surface temperatures.
 Atmospheric reanalyses may extend beyond the duration of a single boundary condition data set, so that it may be necessary to stitch together several products, which may also incur erroneous temporal artifacts (Wang et al. 2011).
-Various sea surface temperature and sea ice concentration data sets that are used for boundary conditions have markedly different characteristics (Hurrell and Trenberth 1999; Kattsov et al. 2010).
-For sea ice, the primary observational source is through retrieval algorithms applied to passive microwave satellite radiances.
-These algorithms have differing limitations under varying environmental conditions.
-This source of discontinuity points to a need for extended, homogeneous reconstructions of these fields for use with atmospheric reanalyses.
+This source of discontinuity points to a need for extended, homogeneous reconstructions of these fields.
+The current limitations of boundary condition data sets are one motivation for coupled atmosphereocean reanalyses.